Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-uskbxtN069Q.md

 ### Transcript

-> can we sleep through nights no you can't um in real in rely for a game in my case it doesn't matter
+> can we sleep through nights no you can't, in real in rely for a game in my case it doesn't matter